ibm-cloud-docs/vpc/instance-profiles-vpc-bandwidth.md

 Instance profiles inform the available instance bandwidth of an instance.
 {: shortdesc}

-This feature is available for accounts in Osaka, Sydney, Toronto, and Sao Paulo only.
-{: note}

 ## Bandwidth allocation for resources attached to an instance
 {: #attached-resources}